10N351R/PowerMove/README.md

 Author: 10N351R

 PowerMove is a simple fileless process injector written in PowerShell for injecting shellcode and migrating your shell to new processes.
-PowerMove uses "quick-and-easy" WINAPIs such as `OpenProcess`, `VirtualAllocEx`, `WriteProcessMemory`, and `CreateRemoteThread` to perform process injection.
+PowerMove uses "quick-and-easy" WINAPIs such as `OpenProcess`, `VirtualAllocEx`, `WriteProcessMemory`, and `CreateRemoteThread` to perform simpel process injections.
 These WINAPIs are often detected by anti-virus solutions on disk but will bypass them when run exclusively in memory.
 PowerMove will likely not work against more sophisticated Emergency, Detect, and Respond (EDR) systems as the APIs it utilizes are easily detected in memory.

 Tested on PowerShell version: `5.1.19041.4522`